 But then, a quite weird item (called on the menu the house specialty): cooked and pickled sunflower hearts served up with girolle mushrooms.
-I say weird because I got the impression that nobody except affected local history phonies eats sunflower hearts, and we were being given them to demonstrate how unbelievably authentic the kitchen is.
-Anyway they were bitter, and whatever flavour there was (a bit like unripe artichoke hearts) seemed to me overpowered by a too-big vinaigrette.
+I say weird because I got the impression that nobody except affected local history phonies eats sunflower hearts, and we were being given them to demonstrate how authentic the kitchen is.
+Anyway they were bitter, and whatever flavour there was (a bit like unripe artichoke hearts) seemed to me overpowered by a too-sour vinaigrette.

 Again we were rescued, this time by a piece of perfectly-cooked loup (monkfish), skin on, floating in a foamy sage sauce.
 There was this subtle connection between the two clear and wonderful flavours: crisp-skinned fish released its mellow taste into the very mild sage juice without either one losing its identity.
 But then came a seasoned warm pumpkin soup, billed as a “pause Provencale” of the chef, seeming to be filling the role of a sorbet: a change of pace.
 Maybe for that reason, I was expecting and would have preferred something cold, or in some other way refreshing.
-There was a piling-on of savory richness to this soup which instead of doing what it was supposed to, somehow got me feeling I was locked on automatic pilot, and the plane wasn’t responding.
+There was a piling-on of savory richness to this soup which instead of doing what I’d hoped for, somehow got me feeling I was locked on automatic pilot, and the plane wasn’t responding.
 The counterpoint of satisfying and not-so-great courses was starting to make me feel a little bloated and desperate.

 The main course was next, the end in sight.
 This was lamb kidneys done in chicory sauce with a fried pureed potato.
 The foamy sauce (by now we had the message that foamy was Trend of the Year) was a nice and quite a strange coffee-like contrast with the mellow meat flavour, but the kidneys were overcooked so they were rubbery.
 I was now pretty well certain that creativity of flavour contrasts was struggling with some uneven basic skills in the kitchen.